webrtc-for-the-curious/webrtc-for-the-curious/content/docs/06-media-communication.md

 There is a lot of nuance to this, so let's explore in greater detail.

 ## Communicating Network Status
-The first road block with implementing Congestion Control is that UDP and RTP don't communicate network status.
+The first roadblock with implementing Congestion Control is that UDP and RTP don't communicate network status.
 As a sender I have no idea when my packets are arriving or if they are arriving at all!

 RTP/RTCP has 3 different solutions to this problem.
 They all have their pros and cons.
-What you use will depend on what clients you are working with.
-What is the topology you are working with.
-Or even just how much development time you have available.
+What you use will depend on what clients you are working with, the type of topology you are working with, or even just how much development time you have available.

 ### Receiver Reports
 Receiver Reports are RTCP messages, the original way to communicate network status.
 You can find them in [RFC 3550](https://tools.ietf.org/html/rfc3550#section-6.4).
 They are sent on a schedule for each SSRC and contain the following fields: